-Litter is waste that’s put in the wrong place.
-Litter is a bottle thrown out the car window, a banana peel that misses a bin or a dumped trailer full of demolition rubble.
-It’s lawn clippings swept in to the stormwater drain, it’s a bag of dumped household rubbish on the nature strip.
-Litter has many forms and is found in many places, ruining the appearance of our public streets, parks and beaches and hurting the animals that call these places home.
+Examples of litter are: a bottle thrown out the car window, a banana peel that misses a bin, a dumped trailer load of demolition rubble, lawn clippings swept into the stormwater drain or a bag of dumped rubbish on the nature strip.

 It’s everyone’s responsibility to help reduce litter.
 You can help by: